 Day 3 is spent exploring the local area by snow scooter.
 We often encounter Reindeer herds and husky dog teams.
 I run optional video and stills photography workshops during the short day.
 The days are short, the sun barely creeping above the horizon, but the light is beautiful as the snow becomes bathed in golden light.

 Our accommodation in the cabins is shared, 4 beds to a room.
 Heating is from a log stove.
 On arrival the cabins may be cold, but we will light the log fires and the cabins will soon start to warm up.
 You will be encouraged to help keep the log burners topped up and to help with collecting wood from the wood store whenever the wood bins in the cabins need to be replenished.
 Toilets and washing facilities are very basic as it is too cold for running water.
-Outside it can get down to -40c.
+Typically you can expect -14c to -24c but you will be prepared for the cold and we are never far from a warm and cosy cabin.
 The coldest one of my expeditions has experienced is -43c.
-Typically you can expect -14c to -24c but you will be prepared for the cold and we are never far from a warm and cosy cabin.
+But this is normal weather so the locals are used to dealing with it.

 Day 4 will be spent further exploring the local area or ice fishing on one of the frozen lakes either drilling holes in the ice for fishing rods or cutting a larger hole with a chainsaw for Finnish style under ice net fishing.
 It should however be remembered that we will be in the arctic so all activities are weather and snow conditions permitting.
 Again the evening is spent watching for the Northern Lights.
 On at least one evening Oskar will prepare the traditional Sauna Hut.
-This is a communal sauna hut with a large cast iron long burning stove.
+This is a communal sauna hut with a huge cast iron log burning stove designed for saunas.
 Water is poured on the stove to create steam and the hut becomes a very hot Sauna.
 This is how the locals stay clean.
 Rolling in the snow between sauna sessions is optional, but highly recommended!
+Your hair will freeze during the short walk to the main huts, but I promise you won’t feel cold at all.
 When you get back to your nice warm cabin after the Sauna there is no need for a hair dryer as you’ll be able to just brush out the ice.
-Your hair will freeze during the short walk to the main huts, but I promise you won’t feel cold at all.

 Day 5 is a free day at the mountain cabins where you will be free to explore on your own by foot, using snow shoes or cross country skies or by snow scooter.
 On one day we will enjoy an optional dog sled excursion.
 We will either travel to a local Husky dog center and then go on a dog sled ride from there, or 3 teams of dogs will come to the cabins and guests will be able to go on a dog sled ride directly from the cabins.
 In either case everyone gets the option to drive their own team of dogs.
 One evening we will put up a traditional Sami style Lavvu tent.
 Inside the tent we will build a large fire and we will cook our diner of reindeer steak over the fire and eat out in the lavvu.
 For many this experience is one of the highlights of the trip.